IGersBirmingham, or Instagramers of Birmingham, is the official Instagram account for the Birmingham branch of the global Instagramers movement.

 2017: Moving Forwards

 2017 is set to be another busy year for Team IGers Birmingham with lots of instameets, competitions and socials planned.
-Annabell has decided to pursue other projects, but Beth and Fraser will continue to work together to build on the achievements of 2016.
+In January Annabell decided to pursue other projects.
+Beth and Fraser continued to work together to build on the achievements of 2016, including an exhibition with Birmingham Museums Trust at the Museum of the Jewellery Quarter.
+In September 2017, Martin O’Callaghan joined Team IGers Birmingham.

-moved to Birmingham in 2014 to take up a job at the University of Birmingham.
-Her photos mostly feature architecture and sunsets.
+Beth Astingtonmoved to Birmingham in 2014 to take up a job at the University of Birmingham.
+Her photos feature a variety of subjects including architecture, wildlife and landscapes.
 As Beth grew up on a farm in rural Wales, she is happiest in Birmingham’s open spaces like Sutton Park.
 Her favourite thing about being involved in running IGersBirmingham is providing opportunities for people to discover new parts of the city.